QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 ### Adding profiles

-For each acoustic event you want to detect you need to add a profile.
+For each acoustic event you want to detect, you need to add a profile.
 Each profile uses one of the generic recognizer algorithms.

 #### Common Parameters

 [!code-yaml[profile](./Ecosounds.NinoxBoobook.yml#L11-L15 "Profiles")]

-The key parts here are the:
+The key parts here are:

-- profile name (`BoobookSyllable`)
+- the profile name (`BoobookSyllable`)
 - the algorithm type (`!ForwardTrackParameters` which will detect a _chirp_)
 - and an optional species name (`NinoxBoobook`)